Improved Convergence Rate of Nested Simulation with LSE on Sieve: Numerical Experiments

-We now conduct numerical comparisons between the KRR estimator and two LSE's on sieve as we introduced in Section \ref{sec:example}.
-The first LSE utilizes inducing points $\{\tilde{\BFx}_i\}$ to construct sieve $\mathcal{F}_{n,m} = \text{span}\{k(\tilde{\BFx}_i,\cdot)\}$, while the second one employs sieve $\mathcal{F}_{n,m}$ as a three-layer ReLU deep neural network $\Phi$ with 256 activations in the first hidden layer and 128 activations in the second hidden layer.
+The first LSE utilizes inducing points $\{\tilde{\BFx}_i\}$ to construct sieve $\mathcal{F}_{n,m} = \text{span}\{k(\tilde{\BFx}_i,\cdot)\}$, while the second one employs sieve $\mathcal{F}_{n,m}$ as a three-layer ReLU neural network $\Phi$ with 256 activations in the first hidden layer and 128 activations in the second hidden layer.
 Furthermore, it's worth noting that throughout our experiments, we have set $m=1$ because generating duplicate samples at the same realization $\BFx_i$ does not lead to an improvement in the convergence rate, as we have demonstrated in Section \ref{sec:asymptotic}.
-The network is trained with ADMM algorithm. {All of the experiments are implemented in Matlab R2023a on a MacBook with Apple M2 Max Chip and 32GB of RAM.}
+The network is trained with the ADMM algorithm \citep{kingma2014adam} provided by the MATLAB deep learning toolbox \textit{adamupdate} which is the default option in MATLAB.
+All training was performed using MATLAB’s default options.

+\begin{remark} We use the three-layer neural network because this architecture is based on its proven effectiveness in prior works, such as the original GAN paper \cite{goodfellow2014generative}, where a similar structure successfully generated complex structures.
+To prevent overfitting, the training process of the neural network in MATLAB adopts the early-stopping by dividing data into training set, validation set, and testing set.
+Specifically, the training process early stops when the performance on the validation set and the test set reaches a minimum.
+Early stop can be treated as a type of regularization, please refer to \cite{yao2007early,ding2024random} for details. \end{remark}

-Let $f(\BFx) = \E[Y|X=\BFx]$ be the conditional expectation in the inner level.
+Let $f(\BFx) = \mathit{E}[Y|X=\BFx]$ be the conditional expectation in the inner level.
 We assume

-where $N= 1000$, $\Omega = [0,1]^d$, and $k$ is set as the Laplace kernel $k_{\CalL}$ or the Gaussian kernel $k_{\CalG}$ Both $c_i$ and $\BFU_i$ are randomly generated---with the former from $\mathsf{Normal}(0, 1)$ (i.e., the standard normal distribution) and the latter from $\mathsf{Uniform}[0,1]^d$ (i.e., the uniform distribution on \textcolor{black}{$[0,1]^d$})---and then fixed.
+where $N= 1\,000$, $\Omega = [0,1]^d$, and $k$ is set as the Laplace kernel $k_{\CalL}$ or the Gaussian kernel $k_{\CalG}$ Both $c_i$ and $\BFU_i$ are randomly generated---with the former from $\mathsf{Normal}(0, 1)$ (i.e., the standard normal distribution) and the latter from $\mathsf{Uniform}[0,1]^d$ (i.e., the uniform distribution on \textcolor{black}{$[0,1]^d$})---and then fixed.
 According to the definition of RKHSs, $f$ must be a function in the RKHS generated by the kernel $k$ because